The Third Party Litigation Funding Law Review: United Kingdom - England & Wales

 While there are robust authorities confirming the principle that where a party shares a privileged document with a third party in confidence that party does not lose privilege, sharing of documents with a funder is done under a non-disclosure agreement, as well as pursuant to confidentiality provisions in the LFA.

-The fact of the existence of an LFA and the identity of the funder will never in themselves be privileged information, although, subject to what is said later about the effect of the Rules of the Competition Appeals Tribunal 2015 (the CAT Rules 2015) on these issues, the detailed terms of the LFA will almost certainly include much content that would conventionally be regarded as privileged.
+The fact of the existence of an LFA and the identity of the funder will never in themselves be privileged information, although, subject to what was said earlier about the effect of the Rules of the Competition Appeals Tribunal 2015 (the CAT Rules 2015) on these issues, the detailed terms of the LFA will almost certainly include much content that would conventionally be regarded as privileged.

 There is no clear requirement under the Civil Procedure Rules nor any statutory requirement to notify other parties of the fact that a claimant is funded.
 It may occasionally be possible for an opponent to seek an order for the disclosure of the identity of the funder if the opponent can satisfy the court that the claimant is funded and there is an arguable application for a non-party costs order, which would be made but for the uncertainty of the target.
 In practice, disclosure of the funder may also be granted when a security for costs application is being considered, irrespective of whether there is a pre-existing costs order in the proceedings15 and despite the nature and extent of the adverse costs liability of the funder strictly only being applicable when costs are ordered to be paid.